korepkorep/russian-post/README.md

 The third one is ```amount```.
 It contains information "How many funds we are going to issue".
 The last one is ```seed```.
 This field is special, because we need it, to avoid repetition of the equal transactions.

+#### Create Wallet

+Create Wallet transaction has 2 fields.
+The first one is ```pub_key```.
+This field contains public key of the wallet creator.
+The second one is ```name```.
+This field contains the name of the wallet.

+#### Mail Preparation

+This kind of transactions describes proccess of the token stamping.
+If entity wants to stamp some tokens, he need this transaction.
+Mail Preparation transaction has 4 fields.
+The first one is ```meta```.
+It contains information about stamping.
+F.e.
+"I would like to stamp 3000 tokens".
+The second one is ```pub_key```.
+It contains information about entity public key.
+The third one is ```amount```.
+This field is about the number of tokens that should be stamped.
+The last field is seed field.

+#### Mail Acceptance

+Only inspectors can accept or reject Mail Preparation transaction.
+To accept/reject Mail Preparation, they use Mail Acceptance Transaction.
+Mail Acceptance transaction has 5 fields.
+The first one is ```pub_key```.
+It contains information about inspector public key.
+The second one is ```sender_key```.
+It contains information about person public key who wants to stamp tokens.
+The third one is ```amount```.
+This field is about the number of tokens that should be stamped.
+The fourth one is ```accept```.
+This field is about inspector's decision (Accept or reject).
+The last field is seed field.

+#### Cancellation

+This kind of transaction needs three fields.
+The first one is ```pub_key```.
+This field contains public key of the inspector.
+The second one is ```sender_key```.
+This field contains the public key of the transaction creator.
+The last one is ```tx_hash```.
+This field contains hash of transaction that should be cancelled.

 ## Install and run

 ### Using docker